chaithanyagollapalli/USATodayClone/README.md

 </p>

 <p align="center">
-This is a an android project based on modern Android application tech-stacks and MVVM architecture.
+This is a demo android project based on modern Android application tech-stacks and MVVM architecture.
+It is a news app dedicated to reading stories, events, and the latest happenings in and around the world.
 Created database using MySQL and created APIs using SpringBoot.
 </p>

 ## App Screenshots